meng3540/parallel-patterns-group-5/Optimization Method 1/Code Explanation.md

 ## ✅ Summary

-This optimized CUDA version uses **constant memory** to speed up access to the Gaussian filter.
-This results in **better memory bandwidth** and performance compared to using only global memory.
+This improved CUDA variant accelerates Gaussian filter access by means of **constant memory**.
+This generates **better memory bandwidth** and performance than depending only on global memory.

-Next step?
-You could explore **shared memory** or **tiling** to reduce global memory accesses even more 🔥

 ---